The Best Collagen Powders, According to a Dietitian

 The Different Types of Collagen

-Collagen brings strength, structure, and elasticity to our connective tissues, tendons, ligaments, bones, and skin.
+Collagen brings strength, structure and elasticity to our connective tissues, tendons, ligaments, bones and skin.
 But as we age, our body becomes less efficient at producing collagen.
-Our inefficiency starts in our 20s, and by 40 we're losing about 1 percent a year.
-Around 80 years, your collagen is about 75 percent that of a young adult's.
+Our inefficiency starts in our 20s, and by 40 we're losing about 1% a year.
+Around age 80, your collagen is about 75% that of a young adult's.
 (Here are 10 healthy eating changes to make when you turn 50.)

 There are five main types of collagen.
 Type I is the most common and is in skin, bone, teeth, tendons, ligaments, organs, etc. Type II is in cartilage.
-Type III is found mostly in the skin, muscle, and blood vessels.
-Type IV is in the epithelial tissue layers, which covers body surfaces and lines body cavities.
+Type III is found mostly in the skin, muscle and blood vessels.
+Type IV is in the epithelial tissue layers, which cover body surfaces and line body cavities.
 Type V is one of the main elements of cell surfaces and the placenta.
-From a supplement standpoint, though, you'll mostly find Types I, II, and III.
+From a supplement standpoint, though, you'll mostly find Types I, II and III.

 1. Look for "collagen peptides" or "hydrolyzed collagen."

 Often you'll see collagen powders labeled as such, and these terms are pretty much synonyms.
 Collagen peptides are hydrolyzed collagen, and that means that the collagen has been broken down into smaller units so that it's more easily digestible.
 Another easy way to tell what you're getting is to see if the instructions say you can dissolve the powder in hot or cold water.
 If the powder is easy to mix in either temperature, then it's been fully hydrolyzed.